riscv-steel/riscv-steel/docs/source/quick-start-guide.md

 The Hello World project was developed to be a minimal system easily portable to different FPGA boards, upon which it can then be expanded.

 FPGA boards often include a UART-USB bridge for communicating with a host computer.
-The Hello World project takes advantage of this feature to send a *Hello World!* message via UART protocol.
-This message can be read on a host computer connected via USB cable to the FPGA's UART-USB bridge.

-To send the message, a *Hello World!* program is loaded into memory and executed by the RISC-V processor in RISC-V Steel.
-The program controls the UART interface by sending the message and echoing back any bytes received in response.
+The Hello World project takes advantage of this feature to send a *Hello World!* message via UART protocol, which can be read on a host computer connected via USB cable to the board.
+To send the message, a *Hello World!* program is loaded into the programmable RAM memory in RISC-V Steel and then executed on the 32-bit RISC-V processor.
+The program communicates with the UART interface and sends the *Hello World!* message, echoing back any bytes received in response.

 ## Requirements